beringnpz/roms-bering-sea/_posts/2021-01-06-B10K-dataset-docs.md

 ## The output data

-The following simulations are available for public download on the PMEL server via either [THREDDS](https://data.pmel.noaa.gov/aclim/thredds/), [ERDDAP](https://data.pmel.noaa.gov/aclim/erddap/), or the [Live Action Server](https://data.pmel.noaa.gov/aclim/las/):
+The Bering10K simulation output data is available in a few different locations, depending on the status of the project they are associated with.

+**The PMEL server**

+This server hosts all data from completed projects, as well as for ongoing projects where the underlying model setup has been used in published papers.
+As of this time, this includes:

 - Hindcast simulations: K20 operational variant and H16 variant from ACLIM Phase 1
 - ACLIM Phase 1 long-term forecasts: CMIP5-forced simulations using the H16 model variant

+The data can be accessed through three different front-ends:

+- [THREDDS](https://data.pmel.noaa.gov/aclim/thredds/): Catalog listing where data and metadata can be accessed and/or downloaded
+- [Live Action Server](https://data.pmel.noaa.gov/aclim/las/): An interactive web interface with plotting and mapping capabilities, primarily for data exploration (though some limited download can be achieved from here)
+- [ERDDAP](https://data.pmel.noaa.gov/aclim/erddap/): Web interface to access and download tabular data.
+Note that only a small subset of the model output (primarily Level 3 indices) is able to be formatted for access through this interface.

-Note that these data portals are currently in a testing phase, and documentation related to data access is being actively added to the [the Bering10K Dataset documentation](https://drive.google.com/file/d/1GlITTIvbs2gRBMNIxdDI15cZU6mH4ckg/view?usp=sharing) on an ongoing basis.
+Note that these data portals are currently in a testing phase, and documentation related to data access is being actively added to the [the Bering10K Dataset documentation](https://zenodo.org/record/4586950/files/Bering10K_dataset_documentation.pdf) on an ongoing basis.

+**Google Drive (via NOAA's G Suite)**

+Some data associated with the ongoing ACLIM 2.0 project has been uploaded to the ACLIM project folder on Google Drive.
+This is accessible to participants in the ACLIM study, who have/will receive access to the relevant folder (`00_ACLIM_shared`) directly.
+Data is in the following subfolder:

+`00_ACLIM_shared/02_Data/Newest/ACLIM_ROMS_indices/roms_for_aclim/`

+Due to size restrictions, only the Level 3 regional and survey-replicated indices data (Level 3) are included in this location.
+For Level 1-2, see the hyak-mox option.

+**UW hyak mox computer**

+All simulation output data, including the data mirrored on the PMEL server and Google Drive, is stored on the University of Washington hyak-mox computer cluster, and is accessible to collaborators only.
+If you are a current collaborator who needs access to this data, or are interested in beginning a collaboration, please [contact](mailto:kelly.kearney@noaa.gov) the Bering10K team.

+**Data access tools**

 As part of the [ACLIM project](https://www.fisheries.noaa.gov/alaska/ecosystems/alaska-climate-integrated-modeling-project), a suite of R tools have been developed to assist with accessing, subsetting, and manipulating the Bering10K model data.
 You can find these [on GitHub in the kholsman/ACLIM2 repository](https://github.com/kholsman/ACLIM2).